 As a limited user you can upload files from remote servers.
 You enter the url and the CMS will use curl to download it and write it locally (or to a bucket in AWS S3).
 This curl has a timeout of 60 seconds, this will become relevant later.

-As you see, a new directory gets created and our file will be written here.
-The name of a directory is supposed to be random, however $i will always be 0 in practice so we need to check uniqid()’s behavior, we’ll look at this in a bit.
-Another problem that we have is that after the file is imported in the CMS, the entire directory gets deleted, together with the downloaded file:
+Inside this new directory it will write the downloaded file.
+The name of the directory is pseudo-random, $i will always be 0 in practice so we need to check uniqid()’s behavior, to understand what it does.
+Another problem that we have is that after the file download and post-download processing by the CMS, the VolatileDirectory destructor will delete everything:

 Ok, so as we said let’s check the uniqid() function in the php source code, to see what it returns:

-This is really simple, there’s nothing to be scared of.
+This is really simple, there’s nothing too complex here.
 As you can see it simply executes gettimeofday() which returns the seconds and microseconds.
-The more_entropy parameter is not used in the CMS source code, so there’s no real entropy used here, the entire return value is based on seconds/microseconds and as we know these are highly predictable and we can bruteforce this.
+There is no $more_entropy here, so the entire return value is based on seconds/microseconds and as we know these are highly predictable and we can bruteforce this.
 We only need to have enough time to do this, because in our initial tests a request took about 100ms to execute.